SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Background

 \section{Background}

-Multi-layer Networks are formed by several networks that evolve and interact with each other.
+Multi-layer networks are formed by several networks that evolve and interact with each other.
 These networks are ubiquitous and include social networks, financial markets, and multi-modal transportation systems.
 The multi-layer structure of these networks strongly affects the properties of dynamical and stochastic processes defined on them, which can display unexpected characteristics \citep{bianconi2018multilayer}.
-Presently, research on interconnected networks is an emerging field.
-We have seen that some research have been done by Sahneh et al. on the spreading of SIS disease in interconnected networks \citep{sahneh2013effect}.
-Radicchi et al. have shown that depending on the relative importance of inter and intra-layer connection, the entire interconnected system can have two regimes; in one regime, various layers act as independent entities, and in another regime, the whole system behaves as a single network \citep{radicchi2013abrupt}.
-Algebraic connectivity is an important research topic nowadays, and Tavasoli et al. investigated the problem of maximizing algebraic connectivity in their paper \citep{tavasoli2020maximizing}.

-In recent years many works have been done on modeling spillover.
-Nandi et al. have considered the effect of seasonal variation on transmission and recovery rates in the context of spillover \citep{nandi2021probability}.
-They have focused on the direct transmission of pathogens between humans and animals and considered all the infection and recovery rates periodic.
-A branching process approximation has been applied near the disease-free equilibrium to predict the first spillover event.
-It also shows how the probability of spillover depends on the human-to-human infection rate, human-to-animal infection rate, and animal recovery rate.

-Grange et al. have identified the host, viral, and environmental risk factors contributing to zoonotic virus spillover and spread in humans \citep{grange2021ranking}.
-They have also developed an interactive web tool that estimates the risk score of wildlife-origin viruses and lists a number of viruses based on their risk score.

-Ellwanger et al. have reviewed the basic aspects and the main factors involved in zoonotic spillover \citep{ellwanger2021zoonotic}.
-The focus was on the role of inter-species interaction, phylogenetic distance between host and species, environmental drivers, and specific characteristics of the pathogen.
-They have also shed light on preventing zoonotic spillover in various ways.

-Royce et al. have used a new mathematical spillover model with an intermediate host.
-The agents are in three categories, wild animals, domestic animals, and humans \citep{royce2020mathematically}.
-They have assumed that the pathogen in domestic animals mutates itself and becomes strong enough to infect a human.
-Even though $R_{0}$ is less than 1 in humans, it can still infect the human population.

-A synthetic framework for animal-to-human virus transmission is proposed by Plowright et al., and this study integrates the relevant spillover mechanism \citep{plowright2017pathways}.
-According to the authors, all zoonotic pathogens must overcome a hierarchical series of barriers to cause spillover.
-If any barriers are impenetrable, then the spillover cannot happen.
-They describe these barriers in detail and claim that the probability of spillover is determined by the interaction among the barriers and the associated bottlenecks that might prevent cross-species transmission.

-Rees et al. review the mathematical models of spillover \citep{rees2021transmission}.
-There are two criteria for selecting diseases included in models.
-The first one is the disease must be zoonotic, and the second one is the pathogen must be alive for 48 hours and should be able to infect humans.
-This appears to describe the scope of future research in zoonotic spillover, model validation, and other important information.